 SUBSCRIPTION TERMS AND CONDITIONS

-These Subscription Terms and Conditions (including all exhibits and attachments referenced herein, this “Agreement”) is made as of _______, 201_ (the “Effective Date”) by and between BitSight Technologies, Inc. (“BitSight”), a Delaware corporation having a principal place of business at 125 CambridgePark Drive, Cambridge, MA 02140, and ___________, a ___________ [corporation/limited liability company] having a principal place of business at ___________ (“Customer”) with respect to the service(s) (the “Service”).
+These Subscription Terms and Conditions (including all exhibits and attachments referenced herein, this “Agreement”) is made as of September 25, 2017 (the “Effective Date”) by and between BitSight Technologies, Inc. (“BitSight”), a Delaware corporation having a principal place of business at 125 CambridgePark Drive, Cambridge, MA 02140, and National Cyber Security Authority (NCSA), an authority whose task is national cybersecurity in as part of the Government of Israel (GOI) a principal place of operation in Israel and address at Prime Ministers Office, Kaplan 3, Jerusalem, IL (“Customer”) with respect to the service(s) (the “Service”).

 BACKGROUND